yandex-cloud/docs/en/_qa/billing/common.md

 #### Can I use my OS license for VM instances in {{ yandex-cloud }}? {#os-license}

 Yes.
-For more information, see the section [How to create a VM instance](../../compute/operations/vm-create/create-linux-vm.md) in the documentation for [Yandex Compute Cloud](../../compute/).
+For more information, see the section [How to create a VM instance](../../compute/operations/vm-create/create-linux-vm.md) in the documentation for the service [Yandex Compute Cloud](../../compute/).

 #### Where can I find SLAs? {#sla}